 3. Performance Pulse Check: Completed quarterly by supervisors for each employee.
 Designed to reflect on employee engagement, performance and wellbeing.

-4. Leadership Pulse Check: Completed twice a year by employees about their supervisors.
+4. Leadership Pulse Check: Completed quarterly by employees about their supervisors.
 This provides upward feedback about specific leadership behaviors.

 III.
 HOW WE GROW